-Cancelled S14-10 Testng archaeological narratives of the spread of rice cultivation in Asia Fabio Silva
+Cancelled S14-10 Testing archaeological narratives of the spread of rice cultivation in Asia Fabio Silva

 Often in archaeology, narratives are created based on a limited assessment of, or a qualitative take on, the data.
 This is the case when positing centres of technological or subsistence innovation, which often rely on the, limited and frequently biased, available archaeological evidence.
 Such approaches are prone to criticism by those who raise concerns that future archaeological finds, in less sampled regions, might completely disprove, or otherwise change, the archaeological story.
 One example of this is the debate over the origins of rice cultivation in Asia (cf. [1]).
 There is a need for a framework that can explicitly evaluate the proposed narratives against the wider archaeological record and weigh the evidence in favour of each, while, at the same time, penalise more complex narratives.
 Such a framework, based on the interface between Information Theory and Likelihood Statistics is here implemented.
 It is based on the numerical modelling of dispersals and subsequent comparison to the available (dated) archaeological data.
 Goodness-of-fit is obtained from a quantile regression [2] of the archaeologically inferred age versus a least-cost distance from the putative origin(s).
 The Fast Marching Method is used to model least-cost distances based on simple geographical features (cf. [3]) and the model's parameters are estimated using a Genetic Algorithm that maximizes the likelihood.
 Model selection is then conducted using Akaike's Information Criteria (cf. [4]) which allows for a quantification of the weight of evidence in favour of each model/narrative.
 As a case study, an extensive database of archaeological evidence for rice across Asia, including 400 sites from mainland East Asia, Southeast Asia and South Asia was used to compare several models for the geographical origins of rice cultivation and its subsequent spread.
 The results indicate that a model with two independent centres of innovation (in the Middle and Lower Yangtze) is supported by the entirety of available archaeobotanical evidence for the presence of cultivated rice in Asia (cf. [1]).
+[References]

-References [1] F Silva, CJ Stevens, A Weisskopf, C Castillo, L Qin, A Bevan and DQ Fuller (2015).
+[1] F Silva, CJ Stevens, A Weisskopf, C Castillo, L Qin, A Bevan and DQ Fuller (2015).
 Modelling the Geographical Origins of Rice Cultivation in Asia using the Rice Archaeological Database.
-PLoS ONE 10(9): e0137024. doi: 10.1371/journal.pone.0137024 dispersal rates and routes from large-scale radiocarbon databases.
-Journal of Archaeological Science 52: 609ÔÇô620. doi: 10.1016/j.jas.2014.04.021 [4] KP Burnham and DR Anderson (2002).
+PLoS ONE 10(9): e0137024. doi: 10.1371/journal.pone.0137024 [2] R. Koenker (2005).
+Quantile Regression.
+Cambridge: Cambridge University Press.

+[3] F. Silva and J. Steele (2014).
+New methods for reconstructing geographical effects on dispersal rates and routes from large-scale radiocarbon databases.
+Journal of Archaeological Science 52: 609ÔÇô620. doi: 10.1016/j.jas.2014.04.021

+[4] KP Burnham and DR Anderson (2002).
 Model Selection and Multimodel Inference: A Practical Information-Theoretic approach.
 2nd ed.
 New York: Springer.